Grandmother discovers rare coin worth £100K in box of junk

 - It’s not just British coins that are valuable.
 Foreign holiday currency is also worth sending in as it will have a value.

-The world’s most valuable coins
+The world’s most valuable and rare coins

 Antony tells us more: